Choosing MFAT or BMA, Never Both: A Higher Standard of Regenerative Orthobiologics

 Patients typically notice:

 BMA is the correct choice for biologic signaling, tendon remodeling, and enthesis regeneration.
-At Dynamic Athlete, we make this distinction deliberately—choosing BMA only when the biology and biomechanics of the injury demand it.
+At Dynamic Athlete, we make this distinction deliberately, choosing BMA only when the biology and biomechanics of the injury demand it.

 At Dynamic Athlete, one of our strongest clinical principles is this: we never combine MFAT and BMA in the same procedure.
-This is not a marketing stance or a preference—it is grounded in biologic logic, scientific clarity, and the outcomes we deliver to Boulder’s active adult population.
+This is not a marketing stance or a preference.
+It is grounded in biologic logic, scientific clarity, and the outcomes we deliver to Boulder’s active adult population.

 Other clinics often claim that combining multiple biologics creates a “super treatment,” but the emerging evidence, combined with decades of regenerative biomechanics, shows the opposite: stacking MFAT and BMA frequently leads to biologic confusion, reduced clarity of effect, and unnecessary cost.
 Our method is built around precision, not excess.